dirigeants/klasa/guides/Getting Started/GettingStarted.md

 {@typedef KlasaClientOptions}

 >1. ownerID is acquired from the Discord API if not provided: `client.application.owner.id`
->1. quotedStringSupport is can be overridden per command.
+>1. quotedStringSupport can be overridden per command.

 > KlasaClientOptions are merged with discord.js' ClientOptions, see [ClientOptions in the discord.js docs](https://discord.js.org/#/docs/main/master/typedef/ClientOptions).

 ## Running the bot

-Then, run the following in your folder:
+Then, run the following command in your folder:

 ```sh
 npm install